 Donated professional services and donated facilities are recognised as income when the charity has control over the item, any conditions associated with the donated item have been met, the receipt of economic benefit from the use by the charity of the item is probable and that economic benefit can be measured reliably.
-In accordance with the Charities SORP (FRS 102), the general volunteer time of the Friends is not recognised and refer to the trustees' annual report for more information about their contribution.
+In accordance with the Charities SORP (FRS 102), the general volunteer time of the Friends is not recognised in the financial statements.
+Further information regarding their contribution is included in the Trustees' Annual Report.